ghickman/tvrenamr/README.markdown

 This method is the easiest way to deal with shows with a year in the name too, i.e. Castle (2009).

-__Note__: The quotes around the canonical and output names are needed because of the colon and comma characters.
+__Note__: The quotes around the canonical and output names for CSI are needed because of the colon and comma characters as they are reserved by YAML.

 ## Command Line Options